makersacademy/airport_challenge/README.md

 Approach to solving the challenge
 -----
 A TDD approach was used to solve this challenge, by running feature tests in pry and unit tests in Rspec.
+The review.md file was used to help refactor my code.

 1. Created an Airport class which could land, store, and take off planes.
 2. Created a Plane class which could land and take off from airports.